nkesseltetteh/Skye-AI-Agent/README.md

 # 🌤 Skye-AI-Agent

-*SkyAIAgent* is an intelligent AI-powered assistant designed to *search the internet for information* when asked a question.
+*Skye-AI-Agent* is an intelligent AI-powered assistant designed to *search the internet for information* when asked a question.
 It acts like your personal research partner — fetching, summarizing, and presenting relevant and reliable results in real time.

 ---